pennacchietti210890/finbot/README.md

 - Compare the revenue growth of Microsoft and Google.
 - What is the P/E ratio of Amazon compared to industry average?
 - Show me the dividend yield for Coca-Cola
+- What risks does Apple mention in their latest annual report?
-- What sectors are performing best in the current market?
+- What macroeconomic factors affected tech stocks in the last year?

 ## Features

 - Natural language processing for financial queries
 - Integration with financial data sources via LangGraph
 - Dynamic chart generation for data visualization
+- RAG-powered analysis of annual reports
 - Conversational UI with persistent chat history
 - Modern, cyberpunk-styled interface
-- Seamless integration between Python backend and frontend
+- Session management for multi-user support
+- MCP compatibility for cross-platform integration

 ## Limitations

 - Currently only supports companies in the S&P 500 index
 - Data may not be real-time and should not be used for investment decisions
 - Limited to financial information that is publicly available
+- RAG processing of annual reports may not capture all nuances or details